flow-ai/flowai-api-docs/source/includes/_messaging.md

 ## Thread History

 Flow.ai allows you to request messaging history for specific `threadId`.
+One history request is limited with 20 entries, if you need to retrieve more entries you should use optional parameter `page`.

 > GET rest/v1/messages/:threadId